Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 OUR PEOPLE

-The Bushy Park Trust consists of volunteers and partner organisation representatives bringing their skills and collective vision to ensure the sanctuary is protected and cared for for future generations.
+The Tarapuruhi Bushy Park Trust consists of volunteers and partner organisation representatives bringing their skills and collective vision to ensure the sanctuary is protected and cared for for future generations.
 Together with its subcommittees (Education, Forest, Buildings and Finance), it develops the strategic plans for the sanctuary.

 VOLUNTEERS